 The state gets two kinds of revenue from licensed charitable games: license fees, and the charitable games receipts tax.
 Charitable games covered include roulette, blackjack, poker, pull tabs, craps, bang, beat the dealer, big six, gin rummy, five-card stud poker, chuck-a-luck, keno, hold-em poker, and a merchandise wheel.
 No single bet at any game may exceed \$10.
-Administered by Illinois Gaming Board in the Department of Revenue.
+Administered by Department of Revenue.
 (230 ILCS 30/1 ff.)

-- Charitable games license fees: (a) \$200 fee for 1 year (which can be extended up to 1 year by the Department of Revenue) for a license to a nonprofit charitable, religious, fraternal, veterans', labor, or educational organization to hold up to 4 charitable-games nights per year. (b) \$50 fee for 1 year or \$150 for 3 years (which can be extended by up to 1 year by the Department of Revenue) for a license issued to anyone leasing out facilities to licensed organizations holding charitable-games nights. (c) \$500 fee for 1 year or \$1,500 for 3 years (which can be extended by up to 1 year by the Department of Revenue) for a license to sell supplies or equipment for such games. (d) \$50 one-time fee for a licensee owning its equipment. - 2.
-Charitable games receipts tax: 3% of gross proceeds from charitable-games nights.
+- Charitable games license fees: (a) \$200 fee for 1 year (which can be extended up to 1 year by the Department of Revenue) for a license to a nonprofit charitable, religious, fraternal, veterans', labor, or educational organization to hold up to 4 charitable-games nights per year. (b) \$50 fee for 1 year or \$150 for 3 years (which can be extended by up to 1 year by the Department of Revenue) for a license issued to anyone leasing out facilities to licensed organizations holding charitable-games nights. (c) \$500 fee for 1 year or \$1,500 for 3 years (which can be extended by up to 1 year by the Department of Revenue) for a license issued to anyone leasing out facilities to licensed organizations holding charitable-games nights. (c) \$500 fee for 1 year or \$1,500 for 3 years (which can be extended by up to 1 year by the Department of Revenue) for a license to sell supplies or equipment for such games. (d) \$50 one-time fee for a license owning its equipment. - 2.
+Charitable games receipts tax: 3% of gross proceeds from charitablegames nights.